top of page

 Lip Balms: 3 containers

-• Tins, tubs, or tubes must contain at least 0.15 ounces of product by weight.
+• Tins, pots, or tubes must contain at least 0.15 ounces of product by weight.

 • Judged on consistency and texture of product, cleanliness, uniformity of filling, container appearance, and fragrance.